-Avocado trees (Persea americana , USDA plant hardiness zones 10 to 12) produce a shallow, aggressive root system, making them susceptible to rot and infection from flooding and damage from surface activities.
+Avocado trees (Persea americana, USDA plant hardiness zones 10 through 12) produce a shallow, aggressive root system, making them susceptible to rot and infection from flooding and damage from surface activities.
 While many children have stuck toothpicks into avocado pits and set them in a jar of water to watch the roots emerge and grow, most commercial and landscape avocado trees are grown from grafts onto rootstock, not from seed.

 Avocado Tree Fundamentals